BlancoLanda/LandasRLTracker/README.md

 Actually, reading MMR changes through RL logs is not perfect.
 There are 3 cases where it won't be instant:
 1. If one team surrenders, and you leave BEFORE the winner announcement (i.e. forfeiting during a goal replay and leaving before the replay end).
-2. When a goal is scored in minute 00:00 and you leave before the winner announcement.
+2. When a goal is scored in minute 00:00 (or when scored in overtime) and you leave before the winner announcement.
 3. If you leave without forfeiting (Force quit with game ban).
 Also in team playlists, if you leave after one of your teammates left without forfeiting.

 That happens because RL triggers win/lose & MMR data updates when a winner is announced.